aminesayagh/Zec-Data-Parsing/README.md

 - **Ease of Testing**: Simplifies testing by enforcing strict data validation.
 - **Flexible Configuration**: Supports dynamic parser configurations and customizations without altering the core library.
 - **Community-Focused**: Open for contributions, enhancing collective improvement and support.

-## Installation

-**Note: The PHP Data Parsing Library is currently under active development and is not yet ready for production use.**

-We appreciate your interest and encourage you to watch this space for updates.
-Once the library reaches a stable release, installation instructions will be provided here to help you get started with integrating it into your PHP projects.

 ## Collaboration